-The fellowship is awarded to full-time SMU undergraduate students who are Singapore or ASEAN citizens and undergraduate students from partner universities in European ASEM member countries.
+The fellowship is awarded to full-time SMU undergraduate students who are Singaporeans and undergraduate students from partner universities in European ASEM member countries.
 Please note that Iceland is not a European ASEM member country.

-The Young Talent Programme (YTP) is co-funded by International Enterprise (IE) Singapore and SMU.
+The Young Talent Programme - Market Immersion (YTP - MI) is co-funded by International Enterprise (IE) Singapore and SMU.
 Formerly known as the International Business Fellowship Programme, it aims to nurture a talent pool with in-depth knowledge of doing business in developing global markets.

-The YTP - Market Immersion programme supports SMU students who goon exchange to partner universities in regional markets, Southeast Asia, India and China, and emerging markets in Latin America, Central & Eastern Europe, Africa, Central Asia & Middle East.
+The YTP - MI programme supports SMU students who are selected for exchanges in partner universities in regional markets of Southeast Asia, India and China, and emerging markets in Latin America, Russia, Central & Eastern Europe, Africa, Central Asia & Middle East.

-The following countries are where SMU has exchange agreements and which are supported by the YTP - Market-Immersion grant:
+The following countries are where SMU has exchange agreements and which are supported by the YTP - MI grant:

 |Eastern & Central Europe|

 The quantum of the fellowship is as follows:

 $300/week (subsistence allowance for a maximum of 24 weeks) + $600 (one-off travel allowance)